 $ sudo apt-cache show “package-name”

-The following output shows detailed about the ‘opera-stable’ package:
+The following output shows details about the ‘firefox’ package:

 Install a Package with apt